Pash3nlee/HackTheBox/Easy/Love.md

 | Owned | 27 May 2021 |

 # Short retelling

-* Find vulearable version of CMS
-* Using exploit and get php web shell
-* Enumeration and find credentionals
+* Enumeration and find subdomain
-* Connect to mysql database and find hash
+* Using SSRF to get more information
+* Using exploit for VotingSystem
 * Get user.txt
-* Find exploit for snapd
-* Create and install trojan snap
-* Login with creds of new user
+* Exploit vuln in Group Policy
+* Install maliciously crafted software
 * Get root.txt

 # Enumeration